RealHybridCloud/blog-1/README.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see vmwre.com/cloud-foundation

 ### Features